Dipolar Weyl semimetals: Abstract

 \section{Abstract}

-In time-reversal symmetry-broken Weyl semimetals, Weyl points act as monopoles and antimonopoles of the Berry curvature, with a monopole-antimonopole pair producing a net zero Berry flux.
-The two-dimensional (2D) planes that separate a monopole-antimonopole pair of Weyl points carry quantized Berry flux.
-In this work, we introduce a class of symmetry-protected Weyl semimetals which host monopole-antimonopole pairs of Weyl points that generate a quantized dipolar Berry flux.
-Consequently, topologically distinct 2D planes coexist in the Brillouin zone, carrying either quantized monopolar or dipolar flux.
-We construct a topological invariant -- the staggered Chern number -- to measure the quantized dipolar flux and employ it to topologically distinguish between various Weyl points.
+In Weyl semimetals, Weyl points act as monopoles and antimonopoles of the Berry curvature, with a monopole-antimonopole pair producing a net zero Berry flux.
+When inversion symmetry is preserved, the two-dimensional (2D) planes that separate a monopole-antimonopole pair of Weyl points carry quantized Berry flux.
+In this work, we introduce a class of symmetry-protected Weyl semimetals which host monopole-antimonopole pairs of Weyl points that generate a dipolar Berry flux.
+Thus, both monopolar and dipolar Berry fluxes coexist in the Brillouin zone, which results in two distinct types of topologically non-trivial planes separating the Weyl points, carrying either a quantized monopolar or a quantized dipolar flux.
+We construct a topological invariant -- the staggered Chern number -- to measure the latter, and employ it to topologically distinguish between various Weyl points.
 Finally, through a minimal two-band model, we investigate physical signatures of bulk topology, including surface Fermi arcs, zero-energy hinge states, and response to insertion of a $\pi$-flux vortex.

 \twocolumngrid